Browse Definitions :

 • Information Technology Amendment Act 2008 (IT Act 2008) - The Information Technology Amendment Act 2008 (IT Act 2008) is a substantial addition to India's Information Technology Act 2000.

-• intellectual property (IP) - Intellectual property (IP) is a term for any intangible asset -- something proprietary that doesn't exist as a physical object but has value.
+• intellectual property (IP) - Intellectual property (IP) is a term for any intangible asset that is the product of someone's mind.

 • Internet Engineering Task Force (IETF) - The Internet Engineering Task Force (IETF) is the body that defines standard operating internet protocols such as TCP/IP.

-• ISO 31000 Risk Management - The ISO 31000 Risk Management framework is an international standard that provides businesses with guidelines and principles for risk management from the International Organization for Standardization.
+• ISO 31000 Risk Management - The ISO 31000 Risk Management framework is an international standard that provides organizations with guidelines and principles for risk management.

 • ISO date format - The International Organization for Standardization (ISO) date and time format is a standard way to express a numeric calendar date -- and optionally time -- in a format that eliminates ambiguity between entities.